NikhilBhutani/EasyDataAnalyzer/README.md

     }
 ```

-- Add this to you app's build.gradle file
+- Add this to your app's build.gradle file
 ```gradle
 compile 'com.github.NikhilBhutani:EasyDataAnalyzer:1.0'
 ```